kimgoetzke/nixos-config/README.md

 # My NixOS configuration files

-My NixOS configuration files, managed with flakes and home-manager.
-I don't recommend using this as a base for your own configuration, but feel free to take inspiration from it.
+My minimalist NixOS configuration files, managed with flakes and home-manager.
+I do _not_ recommend using this as a base for your own configuration as it has been exclusively configured for my own needs, but feel free to take inspiration from it.

+> [!NOTE]
+> Only Gnome and Wayland with Hyprland (see screenshots below) are configured and can be toggled between.

 ## Screenshots

 ![Screenshots 2](./assets/demo/screenshot-2.png)
 ![Screenshots 1](./assets/demo/screenshot-1.png)

-## Commands
+## How to use

-> [!NOTE]
+> [!IMPORTANT]
 > Open the file `./modules/controls/user-template.nix` and follow the instructions before continuing.

+Once you've created your own `user.nix` file, and assuming you've already got a `hardware-configuration.nix` file, you can now build the system.

 #### Build